SiteLogs

 Nothing about your browsing.

-fonts.googleapis.comon the new tab.
+1. Google Fonts CSS — the dashboard loads Inter and Lora from fonts.googleapis.com on the new tab.
 This exposes your IP address to Google Fonts the same way most websites do.
-We will self-host fonts in a future release to remove this dependency. - Lemon Squeezy (
+We will self-host fonts in a future release to remove this dependency.

 No analytics, no telemetry, no crash reporting is sent.